lemlac/mulem/docs/reference.md

 #### Booleans

 `bool` is a built-in enum type with its only members being `False` and `True`.
 This means you can also pattern match with a bool, although it's recommended to use `if`/`else` instead.
-Enum-members are capitalized by convention.
+Enum-members are capitalized by convention, so that's why `True` and `False` are capitalized instead of being `true` and `false`.

 ```mulem
 match value is